vppillai/h3Docs/system/wifi/interface.md

 //Operating mode of the device
 SYS_WIFI_MODE mode;

 //Flag to identify if configuration needs to be saved in NVM.
-0 – Do not save configuration in NVM.
-1 – Save configuration in NVM. uint8_t save_config;
+0 ?
+Do not save configuration in NVM.
+1 ?
+Save configuration in NVM. uint8_t save_config;

+//Country Code configuration
+uint8_t countrycode[5];

 //Wi-Fi station mode configuration structure SYS_WIFI_STA_CONFIG staconfig;